miun-jvig/fl_distracted_driver_detection/README.md

 ## 2 Model experiments
 Use the configuration file (config.ini) to select the dataset, the model and the training strategy to experiment.
 Then run the main script.
 It should train a model on the data.
 The logs are automatically stored into a created logs directory.
 At the end of the training, an evaluation step is done on the test set and the results are stored in the 'models_dir' (see config.ini)

+## 3 Results
+The model reaches a 86 %~ prediction rate on new and unseen data, using batch_size = 64, dense layers = 1024, fine tuning, early stopping, 10 training epochs, 3 FL clients, and 5 FL rounds.